HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 It takes a uidb64 and a token as parameters, and calls the activate_user method.
 If the uidb64 or token are not provided, it returns a 400 error response with an error message.
     **Parameters:**
+        - request: The current request object.
         - uidb64 (str): The base64 encoded user id.
         - token (str): The password reset token.
     **Returns:**
         - Response: response object with the result of the activation.

 ### def activate_user(self, uidb64, token):
 Activate a user's account given a valid base64 encoded user id and a valid password reset token.
+    - Decodes the given uidb64 and retrieves the associated user instance from the database.
+    - Checks that the given token is valid and not expired for the user.
+    - If the token is valid, the user's account is activated and the user object is saved.
-    - If the token is invalid or expired, return a 400 response with an appropriate error message.
+    - If the token is invalid or expired, return a 400 Bad Request with an appropriate error message.
     - If the user id is invalid or the user does not exist, return a 400 response with an appropriate error message.
     - If the user is successfully activated, return a 200 response with a success message.
+    - If the user's account is already activated, returns a 200 OK response with a message.
+    - If any other exception occurs, returns a 400 Bad Request response with an error message.

 ## CookieTokenObtainPairView

 ### def post(self, request, *args, **kwargs):
+Handle a POST request to the CookieTokenObtainPairView endpoint.
+The endpoint is similar to the TokenObtainPairView, but it also sets the access and refresh tokens as HttpOnly cookies.
+The response body will contain the user's id and email, as well as a 'detail' message indicating the login was successful.
+    **Parameters:**
+        request: The current request object
+    **Returns:**
-Set the access and refresh tokens as httponly cookies in the response.
+            Response: A JSON response with the result of the login attempt Set the access and refresh tokens as httponly cookies in the response.
     - The cookies are set with the "SameSite=Lax" attribute to prevent CSRF attacks.
     - The "secure" attribute is set to True in production to ensure the cookies are only sent over HTTPS.
     - The response data is updated to include a "detail" key with the message "Login successful", and a "user" key with the user's id and username.

 ## CookieTokenRefreshView

 ### def post(self, request, *args, **kwargs):
 Overwrites the post method of TokenRefreshView to return a new access token in a HttpOnly cookie.
 The refresh token is obtained from the request cookies, and is validated before generating a new access token.
 If the refresh token is invalid or not found, an appropriate error response is returned.
+    - If the refresh token cookie is not found, return a 400 Bad Request response with an appropriate error message.
+    - If the refresh token is invalid, return a 401 Unauthorized response with an appropriate error message.
+    - If the refresh token is valid, return a 200 OK response with the refreshed access token set as a HttpOnly cookie.

 ## LogoutView